I often get asked, what's the difference between software engineering and computer science? My short answer is this:

 ACM's Computing Careers website

-and particularly their brochure.
+and particularly this overview.

 Or, you can see what some Cal Poly students